QP/C 7.2.2

 QXMutex Class Reference

-Blocking Mutex the QXK preemptive kernel.
+Blocking Mutex of the QXK preemptive kernel.
 More...

 #include "qxk.h"